Liquidity Provider Guide

 Liquidation Risk

 Section titled “Liquidation Risk”If a borrower’s token crashes in price and the collateral + migration reserve don’t cover the full loan, the tick takes a loss.
-This means your shares may be worth less SOL than you deposited.
+NAV drops; your shares may be worth less SOL than you deposited.

 Utilization Risk